Happy Women’s History Month! Help JWA continue to lift up Jewish women’s stories, this month and every month, by making a gift today!

 Alicia Garza created #blacklivesmatter along with social justice workers Patrisse Cullors and Opal Tometi after George Zimmerman was found “not guilty” for the murder of Trayvon Martin in 2013.

-After her impassioned plea that black lives matter ignited the internet, Alicia Garza helped lead the movement that has transformed the modern struggle for civil rights.
+After her impassioned plea that Black lives matter ignited the internet, Alicia Garza helped lead the movement that transformed the modern struggle for civil rights.
 Born Alicia Schwartz, Garza studied anthropology at UC San Diego and was an early activist for causes including LGBT rights, civil rights, and fair housing.
-Garza became executive director of POWER, a San Francisco-based labor group, in 2009.
+In 2003, she interned at the School of Unity and Liberation (SOUL), an Oakland, CA-based radical-leftist training organization; Garza’s involvement with SOUL introduced her to a career in activism.
+She became executive director of POWER, a San Francisco-based labor group, in 2009.
 In 2013, after George Zimmerman was acquitted of killing unarmed teenager Trayvon Martin, Garza reacted to how little black lives were valued by American society by posting her now-famous quote, which quickly went viral on social media.
 Together with two friends, she co-founded Black Lives Matter, which gained traction the following year when they organized powerful events across America to protest the police killing of Michael Brown.
 As part of that campaign, Garza stopped a BART train to represent the time Brown’s body was left in the street.
-She continues to work with Black Lives Matter while serving as special projects director for the Oakland office of the National Domestic Workers Alliance and as a board member of the School of Unity and Liberation (SOUL).
+She also participated in the Black Lives Matter Freedom Ride, a mass mobilization of Black people to Ferguson.
+Those who came offered medical aid, legal expertise, or supported the movement in other ways.
+Garza left the Black Lives Matter organization in 2017 while serving as special projects director for the National Domestic Workers Alliance.

 Donate